 Have Fun at the Berjaya Times Square Theme Park

-Another fun attraction filled to the brim with games and activities is Berjaya Times Square Theme Park in Kuala Lumpur.
+Another Kuala Lumpur point of interest filled to the brim with games and activities is Berjaya Times Square Theme Park.

 If you’re traveling with children they are going to have the time of their lives in this indoor theme park but many adults love this place as well.